fooplugins/freemius/README.md

 # Freemius Custom CSS

-This is just a small repo that holds out custom CSS for the Freemius SDK integration with our plugins.
+This is just a small repo that holds our custom CSS for the Freemius SDK integration with our plugins.

 #### pricing.css
 ```